thepremiumcoder/serverless-todo-app-aws-lambda/README.md

 To complete this exercise, please follow the best practices from the 6th lesson of this course.

+## Validate HTTP requests
+Validate incoming HTTP requests either in Lambda handlers or using request validation in API Gateway.
+The latter can be done either using the `serverless-reqvalidator-plugin` or by providing `request schemas` in function definitions.

+## Metrics
+This applications generate application-level metrics

+## Enable the distributed tracing
+I used AWS X-ray for this purpose.
+To do this, you will have to:
+- Enable X-ray tracing in the serverless YAML file
+- Instrument code in the handler functions to generate sub-segments.
+Meaning, wrap all AWS calls with X-ray SDK.
+- Once you deploy and test your API endpoints, you will need to check the Service map in the AWS X-Ray web console.
+View the traces.

 ## Logging
+The application must have a sufficient amount of log statements.

-The starter code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
+The code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
 You can use it to write log messages like this:

 ```ts
 import { createLogger } from '../../utils/logger'